| Nana's

 June 1998.

-years later the site has grown to over 250 recipes and received recognition from many sources.
-The picture at the right shows the home page from November
+Many years later the site has grown to almost 300 recipes and received recognition from many sources.
+The picture at the right shows the home page from November 1999.
+The site has evolved over the years, but I've tried to keep it simple and homey — just like the recipes we feature.

 How does Nana get her recipes?

 I know precious little about cooking, but I have many years of experience as a college instructor, instructional designer and media producer.
 So, I know how to write and deliver instruction with media.
-At its core, a recipe is simply instructions — so the blending of Nana's skills and mine were a perfect match!
+At its core, a recipe is simply instruction — so the blending of Nana's skills and mine were a perfect match!

 How do you get the food images?